-Complete the following steps when replacing a blown fuse:
+Complete the following steps to replace a fuse:

 - STEP 1.
-Gain access to the blown S&C Power Fuse or suspect current-limiting fuse following the instructions found in the "Fuse Access- Opening" section on pages 14 through 18. - STEP 2.
+Gain access to the blown S&C Power Fuse or suspect current-limiting fuse following the instructions found in the "Fuse Access-Opening" section on pages 14 through 17. - STEP 2.
 Fault Fiter Electronic Power Fuses rated 25 kV should be removed from their mountings by hand using suitable protective equipment.

-Remove all other fuses as follows: - (a) Grasp a shotgun stick with both hands approximately 2 feet (61 cm) apart, placing one hand on the shotgun-stick latch mechanism. - (b) Secure the shotgun stick tightly to the fuse pull-ring.
-See Figure 21.
+Remove all other fuses as follows: - (a) Grasp a shotgun stick with both hands (approximately 2 feet [61 cm] apart), placing one hand on the shotgun-stick latch mechanism. - (b) Secure the shotgun stick tightly to the fuse pull-ring.
+See Figure 22.

-Do not permit the end-fitting of an SME-4Z Power Fuse to strike the ground during the following removal process.
+Do not permit the end-fitting of an SME-20 Power Fuse to strike the ground during the following removal process.
 The blown-fuse target may be damaged or become impacted with dirt and may not operate properly.